 Hi Aunt Vadge,

-The last time me and my guy had sex, he told me that he could see a straight cut across the tip of my clitoris.
-He went down on me and probably his teeth did the job, but honestly, I did not feel any pain whatsoever.
-It didn’t even bleed.
-So I ended up forgetting about it and went on with life.
-After a few days, I masturbated, spraying water at my clit’s right side (this feels good actually).
-I enjoyed it, but I noticed a very slight burn.
+The last time my guy and I had sex, he told me he could see a straight cut across the tip of my clitoris.
+He’d gone down on me, and probably his teeth did it, but I didn’t feel any pain at all and it didn’t even bleed.

-As of now I’m just using a water-soluble iodine-based ointment meant for healing cuts and wounds.
-When I pull my clitoris upwards, the right side seems to have an internal tear on the surface, like it’s not connected to the hood anymore.
+The next day I started noticing stinging every time I walked.
+When I got home I saw the right side of my clit was swollen, so I shaved clean to prevent further irritation.
+I’m now using a water-soluble iodine-based ointment for cuts.
+When I pull my clitoris upwards, the right side looks like it has an internal tear on the surface, as if it’s not connected to the hood anymore.

-How long will this last and is there anything more I can do to help it heal soon?
-Because I want to be able to walk without freezing in pain when that area is irritated.
+How long will this last, and is there anything more I can do to help it heal?
+I want to be able to walk without freezing in pain when that area gets irritated.

 Regards,